clojurebridgefi/clojurebridge22-materials/clojurebridge/doc/git-github.md

 In case of typo or other weirdness, you can run those commands again, and the last one will stay.
 You can check the configuratins by typing `git config --list`.

+## Linux (Ubuntu/Debian)

+Git packages are available using `apt`.

+To make sure you're running the latest version, navigate to your command prompt shell and run the following command to make sure everything is up-to-date: `sudo apt-get update`.

+To install Git, run the following command: `sudo apt-get install git-all`.
+Once the command output has completed, you can verify the installation by typing: `git version`.

+After installation, you need to configure git to work smoothly.
+Type these into your command prompt shell, and be sure to use the same email you used when creating GitHub account:

+`git config --global user.name "replaceThisWithYourOwnUserName"`

+`git config --global user.email "replaceThisWithYourOwnEmail"`

+In case of typo or other weirdness, you can run those commands again, and the last one will stay.
+You can check the configuratins by typing `git config --list`.